v-exec/Constellation/README.md

 If you wish to modify the scripts themselves, take a look at the `/scripts` folder.

 ## Changelog

+### Version 1.1.1

+* Changed canvas background color parameters to accept RGB
+* Added parameter for setting on which canvas constellation displays on
+* Added documentation
+* Added a non-minified version of the module in `/module` folder

 ### Version 1.1